-William V. Fogg is a partner in Cravath’s Corporate Department and serves as Co‑Head of Cravath’s Corporate Department.
+William V. Fogg is a partner in Cravath’s Corporate Department and serves as Co‑Head of the Firm’s Financing Practice.
 His practice focuses on representing issuers and investment banking firms in connection with a wide variety of public and private securities offerings, including high‑yield and investment grade debt offerings, IPOs and other equity and equity‑linked offerings.
 Mr. Fogg also advises companies on corporate governance and general corporate and disclosure matters.

 Mr. Fogg’s corporate clients have included UAL, Jones Group, Evolent Health, Mylan, Burlington Northern, Home Depot, Cincinnati Bell, CyrusOne, Alliant Energy, Wisconsin Power and Light Company and Pepsi Bottling.